gosexy/gosexy.org/markdown/db/collection.md

-# db.Collection
+# gosexy/db: db.Collection

-Collections are sets of rows, these sets could be either MongoDB *collections* or MySQL/PostgreSQL/SQLite *tables*.
-Regarding of the real type, all `db.Collection` methods work the same.
+Collections are sets of rows, sets could be either MongoDB *collections* or MySQL/PostgreSQL/SQLite *tables*.
+Regarding of the technical nomenclature, all `db.Collection` methods return equivalent results across databases.

 The `db.Collection` methods allows you to *create*, *read*, *update* or *delete* rows on any `db.Collection`.